alk1316/Capstone_BrainsStation_SAP_InventoryLevel/README.md

 4. **Evaluation and Optimization:** Evaluate the model’s performance using appropriate metrics, refine the model to improve accuracy, and provide actionable insights for stock management.

 ## Expected Outcome:
+By the end of the project, we expect to answer the two main questions:
+ 1. **What is the average purchase time for each customer?**
+ 2. **What is the average purchase quantity of the items?**

-By the end of the project, we expect to create a predictive tool that will enable the business to optimize its inventory levels, reduce costs, and improve overall supply chain efficiency.
+By creating a predictive tool that will enable the business to optimize its inventory levels, reduce costs, and improve overall supply chain efficiency.

 The insights gained from this model will support data-driven decision-making and enhance the company’s ability to meet customer demands with more precision.
  <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # 2. Dataset

 ## Dataset Gathering

-The dataset consists of sales
+Since the dataset to be used contains real company information, it cannot be shared publicly.

+The data was extracted directly from the client's ERP system using the following query, which pulls all sales transaction information, resulting in a total of 16,724 rows and 28 columns.

 Below is a query and table that describes the fields used in the invoice query, providing detailed information about each column, its purpose, and the table it originates from.